Flying Tiger Line: 1960s-1970s: Jet age

+1980s: Later years and merger with Federal Express

 Tiger's Ad Hoc Charter livestock flights provided airlift for exotic animals.
 Two examples were thoroughbred racehorses and show animals from Stansted, England to the Melbourne Cup, as well as breeding stock cattle (milk supply) to nations such as Japan and Thailand.
 They became known for carrying a number of unique cargoes, including Shamu the SeaWorld killer whale and the torch of the Statue of Liberty.

 By the mid-1980s, Flying Tigers operated scheduled cargo service to six continents and served 58 countries.
 It surpassed Pan American World Airways in 1980 as the world's largest air cargo carrier after acquiring its rival cargo airline Seaboard World Airlines on 1 October 1980.
 It also operated military contract services, most notably DC-8 routes between Travis Air Force Base, California and Japan in the 1970s, followed by weekly 747 passenger service between Clark Air Base, Philippines, and St. Louis, Missouri via Japan, Alaska, and Los Angeles during the 1980s.
 Covert flights for the military were not uncommon throughout the airline's history, given its roots in Civil Air Transport (CAT), as with its sister airline Air America, originally owned by General Claire Lee Chennault, commander of the Flying Tigers fighter squadron in Southeast Asia.

 At its peak, the Tigers employed approximately 251 flight attendants and carried up to a record 594 passengers and crew on its MAC all-coach passenger flights.
 Approximately 998 pilots worked for the airline based throughout the US.
-Large crew bases were situated at Los Angeles, New York City and Lockbourne, Ohio (Rickenbacker International Airport).
+Large crew bases were situated in Los Angeles, New York City and Lockbourne, Ohio (Rickenbacker International Airport).
 The Los Angeles headquarters operation included its own engine shop and jet maintenance business.
 Flying Tigers also made livestock carriers for airplanes, some comparable in external size and shape to the standard AMJ container used in the FedEx flight operations.
 They operated a recording company subsidiary, Happy Tiger Records, from 1969 to 1971.

 Charter and scheduled passenger operations were flown by their subsidiary, Metro International Airlines, which was formed in January 1981, and ceased operations in 1983, when it was sold to Tower Air.
 The scheduled Boeing 747 passenger service route was New York City JFK Airport - Brussels - Tel Aviv operated several days a week.

 After airline deregulation, stiff competition buffeted profits and, with some unsuccessful diversification attempts by parent Tiger International, the airline began sustaining losses in 1981.
 Then-CEO Stephen Wolf sold Flying Tigers to Federal Express in December 1988.
 On August 7, 1989, Federal Express merged Flying Tigers into its operations.

-World record

-On 15 November 1965, a modified Flying Tigers Boeing 707-349C made the first ever aerial circumnavigation of the Earth via the poles, in 62 hours 27 minutes.
-The aircraft carried additional fuel in two additional tanks installed in the main cabin.
+Other ventures

+Flying Tigers was a sponsor of the Benetton Formula One team for the 1986 season.